Lightning-AI/pytorch-lightning/docs/source-pytorch/starter/style_guide.rst

 LightningModule
 ***************

-These are best practices for structuring your :class:`~lightning.pytorch.core.LightningModule` class:
+These are best practices for structuring your :class:`~lightning_pytorch.core.LightningModule` class:

 Systems vs Models
 =================